faridguzman91/react-githubfinder/README.md

 # github profile finder

-github profile finder using tailwindcss and daisyui
+github profile finder using tailwindcss and daisyUI, useReducer() to pull state from component context provider to pass down context

 ### `npm start`